 City of Prince Albert

-- All residences west of centre line of 6th Avenue East
+- All residences south of the North Saskatchewan River and west of the centre line of 6th Avenue East

 Rural Attendance Areas